bussr-io/gtfs-to-html/README.md

 By generating future timetables and including dates in table metadata, your timetables can appear in advance of a schedule change, and you can validate that your new timetables and GTFS are correct.

 ### Auto-generated maps
 `gtfs-to-html` can also generate a map for each route that can be included with the schedule page.
 The map shows all stops for the route and lists all routes that serve each stop.
+The functionality depends on mapbox service.
 See the `showMap` configuration option below.

 Note: If you only want maps of GTFS data, use the [gtfs-to-geojson](https://github.com/blinktaginc/gtfs-to-geojson) package instead and skip making timetables entirely.
 If offers many different formats of GeoJSON for routes and stops.